FootlooseNomad/Gadget1.0/README.md

 # Gadget1.0
 [!!!USE AT OWN DISCRETION!!!]
-Use to work with your pc hands free (Uses Ollama9llama3.1 by default)
+Use to work with your pc hands free (Uses Ollama(llama3.1 by default))

 Install python 3.x
 Download Ollama